gogolfing/timequeue/README.md

 # timequeue
-timequeue provides a TimeQueue type that releases arbitrary messages at given time.Times.
+timequeue provides a TimeQueue type that releases arbitrary Messages at given time.Times.